Annual Leave Calculator and Explainer for UK Businesses

 We all love a holiday, don't we?
 Whether it be to a fancy seaside resort, a relaxing city break or a staycation, there's nothing better than being able to turn work mode off and take some well-earned rest.

-Thankfully though, help is at hand by way of this guide, including an annual leave calculator for UK businesses.
+Thankfully though, help is at hand with this guide, and our annual leave calculator for UK businesses.

 How much holiday you receive is normally set out in your employment contract.